drnsmith/PM-London-Pollution/README.md

 # London Air Pollution Prediction

-This project aims to develop and optimize predictive models for air pollution levels, specifically PM10 concentrations, in London.
-Various regression techniques are utilized to make accurate predictions, and the models' performances are evaluated using the Root Mean Squared Error (RMSE) metric.
+This project aims to develop and optimise predictive models for air pollution levels, specifically PM10 concentrations, in London.
+Various regression techniques are utilised to make accurate predictions, and the models' performances are evaluated using the Root Mean Squared Error (RMSE) metric.

 ## Table of Contents
 - [Getting Started](#getting-started)